FAQs - Dependent Eligibility Verification

 Once a verification letter is received, employees are encouraged to log into the HMS secure website, where they can obtain answers to their questions, find out how to locate required documents, review statuses, complete forms and upload documents.
 Once on the website, employees should provide HMS with their email address, so that they can communicate directly with an eligibility verification specialist and send and receive communications in a secure and timely manner.

 Are employers being assessed as part of the DEV project?

 No. This project will focus on the dependents of CalPERS health plan subscribers only, not on employers.

 We are a public agency or school district and recently completed a dependent eligibility verification on our employees.
-Are we required to participate in the CalPERS verification?
+Can we be exempt from CalPERS verification?